FRC4607/Spatial-AI/README.md

 # 🧠 Spatial-AI

 The goal of this project is to develop the tools and processes necessary to provide **timely and reliable robot-relative game piece detection** to the robot controller via WPILib NetworkTables.

-> Simply put: if the robot stands still for a second, this system will detect game objects ***and where they are*** relative to the robot.
+This is achieved by using an Oak-D camera and running the FRC4607 SpatialAI service on a Raspberry Pi.

 This system supports two primary modes: **Development** and **Competition**.

 🔧 Development Mode

-- The FRC4607 Spatial AI service (connects to NT4 using host host-spatial-ai.local) starts up on boot and can be used view spatial inferencing and recording via NT control
+- The FRC4607 Spatial AI service connects to NT4 using `host-spatial-ai.local`, starts up on boot, and can be used view spatial inferencing and recording via NT control
-- Or, stop the FRC4607 Spatial AI service, and SSH into the Raspberry Pi (frc4607@frc4607-spatial-ai) and run `spatial-inference` to view the stream
+- Or SSH into the Raspberry Pi using `frc4607@frc4607-spatial-ai`, stop the FRC4607 Spatial AI service, and run `spatial-inference` to view the stream
-- Or run `recorder` to capture video and save it to an attached USB drive for later playback
+- Or while SSH'd into the Raspberry Pi, run `recorder` to capture video and save it to the attached USB drive for later playback

 🏁 Competition Mode

-- The FRC4607 Spatial AI service will connect to NT4 using team number 4607
-- **Inferencing** is started and during bootup
+- The FRC4607 Spatial AI service will connect to NT4 using team number 4607 and **Inferencing** is started during bootup
-- **Recording** to the attached USB drive is triggered by start/stop signals received from the robot code.
+- **Recording** to the attached USB drive is triggered by start/stop signals received from the robot code

 🐞 Debugging